The American Rescue Plan Act & Ohio Townships

 As most townships do not receive federal funding, townships are not generally familiar with federal procurement standards, which are applicable to all ARPA expenditures.
 Compliance with federal procurement requirements was not an issue under the CARES Act because everyone was under a state of emergency, which is one of the exceptions to the federal guidelines.

 The Treasury ARPA Final Rule was clear that all funds would be subject to federal procurement standards, which are referred to as the Uniform Guidance (“UG”) and generally set forth in 2 C.F.R.
 Part 200.

 Notably, however, the UG does not only contain requirements for when funds are spent, but the UG also has requirements for recipients to have in place before the expenditure of any funds.
 The UG specifically requires any recipient to have: (1) “internal controls” in place; (2) documented procurement policies, and; (3) written standards of conduct relating to conflicts of interest.
 The recipient is also required to maintain all records necessary to document the detail involved in the procurement.

 Below are links to documents to help townships understand federal procurement regulations:

 Treasury has created a recording for NEUs to use for reporting on their ARPA dollars!
-This video covers reporting responsibilities, accessing Treasury's portal, submitting supporting documents, and FAQs.
+This video covers reporting responsibilities, accessing Treasury's portal, and submitting supporting documents and FAQs.
 To access the video, please click the button below.